tbuff15/OOD_Garden_Gnome/README.md

 5. Everyone gnows that that gnomes are all born evil.
 As such, create an initialize method which sets `@personality = "evil"`  Create a reader for the personality attribute (but no writer, because once an evil gnome, always an evil gnome).
 6. Add an argument to your initialize method called `hat_color` and then use the argument inside the initialize method to set a gnome's hat color at the moment that it is created (using `.new`).
 If the user doesn't give a hat color in the argument, it should default to 'red'.
 Create a `hat_color` reader and writer to access this attribute.
 7. Gnomes can take many evil actions.
 One of them is destroying the trees in a garden by chewing them up.
 Create a method `gnaw` that, when called, puts "Gnawing on a tree!!!"
-8. Create another action method called `shout` that puts "GNARLY!" when called.
+8. Create another action method called `shout` that puts "GNARLY!!!" when called.
 9. Create an action called `introduce_self` that puts "Hello humans, my name is _________, I am _____ years old, and you'll rue the day you crossed me!".
 Blanks should be filled in with the gnome's name and age.

 ### Getting More In The Gnome